symfony/symfony-docs/contributing/community/review-comments.rst

 We don't expect you to be completely formal, or to even write error-free English.
 Just remember this: don't swear, and be respectful to others.

 Don't reply in anger or with an aggressive tone.
-If you're angry, we understand that, but swearing/cursing and name calling doesn't really encourage anyone to help you.
+If you are angry, we understand that, but swearing/cursing and name calling doesn't really encourage anyone to help you.
 Take a deep breath, count to 10 and try to *clearly* explain what problems you encounter.